 The initial "loss" of the V8 Supercars to the Clipsal 500 at the Adelaide Street Grand Prix Circuit reduced the number of major events at Mallala.
 However, new events and activities at the circuit has ensured that is booked almost all year round with Club sprints, Go-kart and motorcycle race meetings, Historic race meetings, drifting, SA Police driver training, motor racing schools and "driving experiences".

-Circuit racing is still popular at Mallala, including the Shannons Nationals, the SCCSA State Series and the Easter Historics.
-However, in recent years Mallala has become one of Australia's premier drift tracks, holding several state and national level events.
+Circuit racing is still popular at Mallala, however in recent years Mallala has become one of Australia's premier Drift tracks, holding several state and national level events.